zrythm/zrythm/doc/user/getting-started/installation.rst

 ..
 This is part of the Zrythm Manual.
-   Copyright (C) 2019-2020 Alexandros Theodotou <alex at zrythm dot org>
+   Copyright (C) 2019-2022 Alexandros Theodotou <alex at zrythm dot org>
    See the file index.rst for copying conditions.

+.. sectionauthor:: Alexandros Theodotou <alex@zrythm.org>

 Installation
 ============